Pauline Mourot

 Welcome!

-I am a sixth-year Ph.D student in economics at the University of Chicago Booth School of Business.
-I will be on the 2023-2024 job market.
+I received my Ph.D. in Economics from the University of Chicago Booth School of Business.

 My CV is here.